uc-cdis/gen3.org/content/resources/developer/dev-introduction.md

 If the answer is yes, then the ideal next step would be to add the feature as a generic component to our [Gen3 UI Library](https://github.com/uc-cdis/gen3-ui-component), and then import it.
-This way we can build a comprehensive UI library of components that can be used across all of our development, creating a cohesive UI and also making UI development easier in the future.
+This way we can build a comprehensive UI library of components that can be used across all of our development, creating a cohesive UI, and also making UI development easier in the future.

 For example, if a developer were tasked with creating a dropdown menu for Windmill,